 Getting Your German Confused

-German is a very useful language to learn, but you might find that you confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!
-Here’s a few examples where German words get a little confusing: ‘Gift’ and ‘Geschenk’ – Your German friends might […]
+German is a very useful language to learn, but you might confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!
+Here are a few examples where German words get a little confusing: ‘Gift’ and ‘Geschenk’ – Your German friends might be a […]

 German Loan Words In English

-With an increasingly interconnected world, where businesses are outsourced and partnerships are key to expanding businesses on a global scale, being fluent in English alone is not enough.
-Even if you are not running your own business, chances are that you work in a dynamic, multi-cultural environment and with that comes issues like bonding well […]
+In an increasingly interconnected world, where businesses are outsourced and partnerships are vital to expanding businesses globally, being fluent in English alone is not enough.
+You work in a dynamic, multi-cultural environment even if you are not running your own business.
+With that come issues like bonding well with co-workers of different nationalities and avoiding […]

 Muttivation